 - provide assessment and treatment services to a wide range of client groups including children and adults with psychological problems and disabilities

-- use their academic knowledge to solve clinical problems and provide consultancy and teaching services to colleagues and clients and
+- use their academic knowledge to solve clinical problems and provide consultancy and teaching services to colleagues and clients

 - use their research skills to answer questions, raised within the health services, which require an empirically based answer.

-Within the Clinical Programme the psychologist's role is conceptualized as that of a professional scientist-practitioner who works within a shared care model of multidisciplinary health service delivery.
+Within the Clinical Programme, the psychologist's role is conceptualized as that of a professional scientist-practitioner who works within a shared care model of multidisciplinary health service delivery.
 The psychologist as a professional is guided by codes of ethics and practice such as those laid down by the Psychological Society of Ireland.

 As a scientist, the psychologist brings knowledge of the findings of the science of psychology and the methods used to investigate problems scientifically to bear on clinical practice and health service delivery.